AnshikaJais/Ping-Pong/readme.md

 ## Rules:
 * Whichever paddle makes the move to protect the ball from touching its respective wall gains a point.
-* If the paddle is not able to resist the ball from touching its respective walls, the opponent paddle gains a point.
+* If the paddle is not able to resist the ball from touching its respective wall, the opponent paddle gains a point.

 ### Here's a peek from the game
 ![Game's image](images/image1.png)